 Teachers will develop and strengthen their knowledge of the geometry and measurement strand of elementary and middle school mathematics.
 3 Credits

 MT-920 Probability and Statistics for Middle And High School Teachers

 Teachers will strengthen their knowledge of probability, descriptive, and inferential statistics.
-Every 2-3 years.
-3 Credits

 MT-923 Algebra and Trigonometry for Middle and High School Teachers